cpondoc/sample-matlab/README.md

-# sample-matlab
+# sample matlab files
-experimenting with matlab
+experimenting with matlab. working with basic loops, variables, and plots.